lcmhhhhhh/lcmTestPage/docs/en/tools/mcp-server.md

 ### Tool Usage

-Once discovered, MCP tools are available to the Gemini model like built-in tools.
+Once discovered, MCP tools are available to the Vecli model like built-in tools.
 The model will automatically:

 1. **Select appropriate tools** based on your requests
 2. **Present confirmation dialogs** (unless the server is trusted)